lpan/viw/README.md

 Our main `state` object has two children states, namely `buffer` and `screen`.
 This seperation makes it easier to perform unit tests against the `buffer`.
-It also facilitates the migration to a different rendering library.
+It also facilitates the migration to a different rendering library in the future.

 #### The State

-* The parent state stores states that depend on the `buffer` and/or `screen`.
+* The parent state stores computed states that depend on the `buffer` and/or `screen`.
 Those states include cursor positions, aount of space reserved for line numbers, etc.

 #### The Buffer